 ecosio can upon reception make both confirmations in an ERP import format available, allowing the reception and processing status to be integrated into the ERP system.

-The suppliers can in that way see in real time whether their invoice has been processed by the recipient or not.
+The suppliers can thus see in real time whether their invoice has been processed by the recipient or not.

 - CAdES-BES (CMS Advanced Electronic Signature)